Over exposure to high energy visible (HEV) blue light may be harmful to your health, and has become a rising concern

 - Put your digital device away at least an hour before bedtime to increase your sleep quality and help you to maintain your natural circadian rhythm.

 Blue light exposure is beneficial to our health.
 However, excessive exposure to this type of high energy light can be harmful to our eyes.

 Thankfully, there are easy ways to protect our eyes from the harmful effects of blue light exposure.

-Schedule an appointment with your eye doctor to discuss purchasing special lenses, or other ways that you can adjust your lifestyle for optimal blue light protection.
+Schedule an appointment with an eye doctor to discuss purchasing special lenses, or other ways that you can adjust your lifestyle for optimal blue light protection.